 This element describes the access portal(s) to PDS data and related information.
-There is currently no PDS level 1,2,3 requirement for developing a portal.
+Derived from requirement 2.8.5.

 Search

 This element describes the components within the search infrastructure for searching PDS data sets and products.
 Derived from requirement 3.1.